basarat/takeme/docs/README.md

 We cover the concepts in the example walkthrough section below, after a quick look at the small (yet complete) API.

-## What does it support
+## What does it support?

 * Non Html5 mode: Simple `#/foo` = on match > (`beforeEnter` `enter` `beforeLeave`) management
 * Html5 mode: Simple `/foo` = on match > (`beforeEnter` `enter` `beforeLeave`) management

 > Why not any nesting routes?

-You can map `url` => `state` => `any arbitrary nesting of components` very easily and more maintainably in the long term instead of depending on hidden features of some library.
+You can map `url` => `state` => `any arbitrary nesting of components` very easily and more maintainable in the long term instead of depending on hidden features of some library.

 ## Install